pawp81/PBI_OATP/README.md

     - e.
 Once the connection is established, right click on the database in the object explorer and click on New Query
     ![NewQuery](/images/NewQuery.png)
     - f.
 Create tables
-            - i.
-Switch the connection to the database that will store reporting data.
+      - i Switch the connection to the database that will store reporting data.
     ![EOPATPReporting](/images/EOPATPReporting.png)
       - ii.
 Copy the content from CreateTable_script.sql and paste it in the SQL Query window
       - iii.
 Click on Execute or press F5
       - iv.
 This will create the required tables